 These extremely flavourful Yee Fu Noodles are braised until they soak up all of the flavours of the gravy, then fried with yellow chives for that distinctive nostalgic taste!

-Soak the Yee Fu Noodles with boiling water for 1/2 - 1 minutes, using a pair of chopsticks to separate out the noodles.
-Do not oversoak (Why? see tips) Rinse with tap water, and drain dry the noodles.
+Soak the Yee Fu Noodles in boiling water for ½ - 1 minute, using a pair of chopsticks to separate the noodles.
+Do not over-soak (why? read tip 2).
+Rinse with tap water, and drain the noodles.

-Wash the yellow chives and cut into 4cm length.
+Wash the yellow chives and cut into 4cm sections.

 Cut or shred the duck meat into strips (cutting will give a nicer presentation).

 Rinse the straw mushrooms and cut into 3 slices each